runejs/filestore/README.md

 # RuneJS Filestore

-Tools for managing the RuneJS filestore.
+Tools for managing the RuneScape filestore used for RuneJS.